Applying to Deliver an Off-Campus Field School or Harlow Program

 In addition to the above guidelines for field schools, there are some specific aspects of holding a field school at Harlow that require attention.

 The Responsibilities of Administrative Support (finance and administration):

-The Responsibilities of the Secretary to the Associate Dean of Humanities and Social Sciences (Undergraduate Studies):
+The Responsibilities of the Secretary to the Associate Dean of Humanities and Social Sciences (Curriculum and Programs):

 Responsibilities of the Instructor:

 - In developing their program, Instructors must keep in mind the legal requirements regarding the limitations on teaching abroad.
-Students are at Harlow for field experience
+Students are considered to be at Harlow for field experience

 - Instructors are encouraged to invite the Scholarships office (Harlow Scholarships) to participate in information sessions